mac-egirls/mcmaster-cs-wiki/courses/y3/courselist.md

 ### STATS 2D03 - Introduction to Probability
 - Easier of the two courses
 - More theory based in final, show your work
-- Assignemtns are MCQ, 10 attempts per question
+- Assignements are MCQ, 10 attempts per question
 - Better grade distribution

 ### STATS 3Y03 - Probability and Statistics for Engineering